Best USB-C thumb drives 2025

 Why you can trust Android Central

-This affordable and compact flash drive uses a clever locking slide mechanism that gives you the choice of using USB-C or USB-A to transfer your data.
-It utilizes USB 3.1 for transfer speeds up to 150 MB/s, which means you can get your info quickly from your devices that still use older USB-A ports over to your modernized USB-C Android phone in a flash.
-Get one with 32GB, 64GB, 128GB, or 256GB space.
+With this USB-C flash drive, you can choose between USB-C and USB-A. It's affordable and compact and uses a clever locking slide mechanism.
+It uses USB 3.1 for transfer speeds up to 150 MB/s, so you can quickly transfer your info from your devices that still use older USB-A ports to your modernized USB-C Android phone in a flash.
+You can choose from storage options such as 32GB, 64GB, 128GB, or 256GB of space.

-Samsung's reliable Duo Plus USB-C drive has been dethroned by its own Type-C Waterproof Flash Drive.
-Not only does it get USB 3.2 Gen 1 with transfer speeds of up to 400 MB/s for 128GB and 256GB models and 300 MB/s for 64GB variants, but it's also highly robust and resistant to shocks, water, magnets, X-rays, and heat.
+Samsung's reliable Duo Plus USB-C drive has been dethroned by its Type-C Waterproof Flash Drive.
+It has USB 3.2 Gen 1 with transfer speeds of up to 400 MB/s for 128GB, 256GB, and 512GB models and 300 MB/s for 64GB variants.
+It's also robust and resistant to shocks, water, magnets, X-rays, and heat.
 It only has a Type-C port, but that's okay in this day and age.

-Vansuny offers a 32GB USB-C flash drive with a 360-degree rotation to USB 3.0 and Type-C connections.
-The Vansuny option is available in 32GB, 64GB, and 128GB sizes.
-This drive is waterproof, shockproof, X-ray-proof, and magnet-proof.
+With the Vansuny option, you can enjoy a 32GB USB-C flash drive with a 360-degree rotation to USB 3.0 and Type-C connections.
+The Vansuny USB-C flash drive is available in 32GB, 64GB, and 128GB sizes.
+It is also waterproof, shockproof, X-ray-proof, and magnet-proof.
+It's also listed as Amazon's choice.

-This dual-drive USB-C flash drive is an excellent option if you already have a USB-C computer like a Chromebook or a MacBook.
-The SSK Type-C Flash Drive is available in sizes between 128GB, 256GB, and 512GB.
+This dual-drive USB-C flash drive is an excellent option if you already have a USB-C computer like a MacBook or Chromebook.
+The SSK Type-C Flash Drive is available in 128GB, 256GB, and 512GB.
 The USB 3.2 Gen 2 drive is water-resistant and has a USB-C Clamshell and USB-A cover.
-The price will give you transfer speeds of 500 MB/s transfer rates.
+The price will give you transfer speeds of 500 MB/s.

-Silicon Power has been a good alternative to PNY and SanDisk SD cards for years now, and its flash drives have proven quite dependable as well.
-This dual-tip Mobile C80 thumb drive has a nice wide keyring cover and claims to be shockproof, dustproof, and waterproof.
+Silicon Power has been a good alternative to PNY and SanDisk SD cards for years, and its flash drives have proven quite dependable.
+The wide keyring cover makes holding this USB-C drive easier to carry around.
+This dual-tip Mobile C80 thumb drive claims to be shockproof, dustproof, and waterproof.
 It's available in 16-128GB options.
-Twist the USB 3.2 Gen 1 drive around to use USB-C or USB-A on either end.
+Twist the USB 3.2 Gen 1 drive to use USB-C or USB-A on either end.

 Double the ports, double the fun

-You may notice that most drives on this list are multi-port flash drives, with a USB-C port on one end and a USB-A port on the opposite end, just like some USB-C cables.
+You may notice that most drives on this list are multi-port flash drives, with a USB-C port on one end and a USB-A port on the opposite end, like some USB-C cables.
 This makes the flash drive an extra-easy way for users to offload photos and files from any Android phone to their computer, even an older computer without USB-C ports.
+Thanks to this setup, you can quickly recover files from older devices.

-If you want a Type-C-only flash drive, you can get smaller or higher capacity drives, such as up to a 256GB model available with Samsung.
-The drive tempts me greatly because it can hold so many movies for offline viewing during those long cross-country flights.
+If you want a Type-C-only flash drive, you can get smaller or higher capacity drives, such as a 256GB model with Samsung.
+The Samsung option is tempting since you can save various movies for offline viewing when Wi-Fi is lacking.

-The SSK External USB-C option is a great way to connect your Chromebook and Macbook while looking good.
-You can choose between 128GB, 256GB, and 512GB models so you always have enough storage for your movies and other files.
+The SSK External USB-C option is a great way to connect your Chromebook and MacBook without sacrificing style in the process.
+You can choose between 128GB, 256GB, and 512GB models, so you always have enough storage for your movies and other files.

 A note about read, write, and transfer speeds

-Now, when looking at flash drives, you'll see many USB versions thrown around and a lot of talk about how fast a drive is.
+When looking at flash drives, you'll see many USB standards thrown around and bold claims about speed.
 Like microSD cards, most flash drives are advertised for a transfer speed, which you should always transfer to read speed, not write speed.
-This is because practically all external storage devices have a lower write speed than read speed, sometimes significantly lower write speeds.
-However, unlike microSD cards, USB drives don't get covered in speed classifications like V30 or U3.
+This is because practically all external storage devices have a lower write speed than read speed, sometimes much slower.
+However, unlike microSD cards, USB drives don't use speed classes like V30 or U3 to reveal performance.

-When you look for a flash drive, higher write speeds are important if you're constantly copying over large data files, but so long as most of the time you're transferring smaller files or just reading files that have been on the drive for a while, any USB 3.0 or USB 3.1 drive should be perfectly fine.
-Make sure that the USB-C port you're plugging into matches the USB version of your thumb drive.
+When shopping for a flash drive, higher write speeds are essential if you regularly copy over large data files.
+But if you're mainly transferring smaller files or only reading files already saved on the drive, you should be okay with any USB 3.0 or USB 3.1 drive.
+Ensure that the USB-C port you're plugging into matches the USB version of your thumb drive.
 For your reference, the maximum possible data transfer speed for USB 2.0 is 480 Mbps, USB 3.0 is 5 Gbps, and USB 3.1 is 10 Gbps.

 Be an expert in 5 minutes